W

 Compact RISC-V Core (Verilog)

-Yaseen designed a compact, synthesizable RV32I-style RISC‑V core implemented in Verilog.
-The design contains a simple program counter, register file, ALU, control unit, and synchronous instruction/data memories designed to infer Intel M9K BRAMs.
-The repository includes reusable RTL components (muxes, adders), a small testbench suite compatible with ModelSim and Verilator, and documentation for Quartus-based FPGA builds.
+Yaseen designed a compact, synthesizable RV32I-style RISC-V core implemented in Verilog.
+The design contains a program counter, register file, ALU, control unit, and synchronous instruction/data memories designed to infer Intel M9K BRAMs.

-Verification used directed testbenches and waveform inspection to validate instruction execution.
-An OpenLane flow was used to generate a GDS II layout, demonstrating an end-to-end path from RTL to a fabrication-ready layout.
+Verification used directed testbenches, waveform inspection, ModelSim, and Verilator.
+An OpenLane flow generated a GDS II layout, demonstrating an end-to-end path from RTL to a fabrication-oriented layout.

 RV32 Microkernel

 Yaseen implemented a minimal but functional RISC-V RV32 microkernel that boots in machine mode on QEMU's virt platform.
-The project demonstrates a complete bare-metal system including hand-written entry and trap assembly, timer interrupts, preemptive round-robin scheduling, kernel threads with dedicated stacks, Sv32 virtual memory, a bump-based physical memory allocator, synchronization primitives (spinlocks and semaphores), and a timestamped UART logger.
-It includes a basic syscall interface (ECALL-based yield) with cooperative and preemptive scheduling demo threads.
+The kernel includes hand-written entry and trap assembly, timer interrupts, context switching, kernel threads with dedicated stacks, and semaphore-based synchronization.

-Technologies: RISC-V Assembly, C, QEMU, Machine-mode, Virtual Memory, Scheduling
+Technologies: RISC-V Assembly, C, QEMU, Machine-mode, Trap Handling, Scheduling

 RV32 Microkernel architecture